 If you like my Gluten Free Fig Frangipane Tart, you’ll love these other pastries and bakes

-- 70 g dairy free block of butter I used Flora, but you can use normal butter
+- 70 g butter or butter alternative (I use Flora plant butter) I used Flora, but you can use normal butter

 - 20 g caster sugar